olastor/picosearch/README.md

 # picosearch

-Minimalistic, customizable module for creating basic full-text search indices and queries using the BM25F algorithm (used by Lucene, Elasticsearch etc.).
-The focus is on providing a simple and reusable implementation and configuration with no dependencies.
+Minimalistic full-text search implemented in Typescript.

-- Fully typed with TypeScript for robust development
+🔎 Full text search using the BM25F algorithm for multi-field matching (also used in Lucene, Elasticsearch etc.)
-- Benchmark tests in CI/CD to ensure optimal search performance
+🈯 Fully typed with TypeScript for robust development
-- JSON-serializable indexes for seamless export and import
+🧐 Benchmark tests in CI/CD to ensure optimal search performance ♻️ JSON-serializable indexes for seamless export and import 🌑 Zero runtime dependencies in the core package

 ## Installation